Mission: To provide and inspire philanthropic support for Collington Life Care Community

 Donations to the Annual Fund are unrestricted, used to support a wide variety of projects at Collington.
 Grants are awarded from this Fund to support resident-led projects, augment operational or capital needs, enhance our physical environment, and improve or add amenities to the Collington community.
 The Annual Fund also supports Collington in the Community.
 As an integral part of Prince George’s County, Collington volunteers partner with underserved schools, non-profits, children and families to serve the broader community.

 As a community, Collington is committed to supporting all its residents.
 We want no one to have to leave due to uncontrollable financial circumstances.
 This fund was initially established by a generous grant from the Episcopal Diocese of Washington DC described above and has grown over the years by contributions from the extended Collington community.
 All requests for help with entry and/or monthly fees are held in strictest confidence.
+Application form with Q&A

 The people who work at Collington are an extraordinary group whose dedication, professionalism and compassion are vital to the well-being and happiness of Collington’s residents.
 In order to assist them to enhance their job performance and improve their job satisfaction, the Scholarship Fund provides tuition assistance for continuing education.